comms-engineer/RNS_Over_Meshcore/README.md

 # RNS_Over_Meshtastic

+IGNORE THIS FOR NOW - IT'S ACTIVELY IN WORK AND NON-FUNCTIONAL

 Interface for RNS using Meshtastic as the underlying networking layer to utilize existing meshtastic hardware.

 - This is a direct followup project to https://github.com/landandair/Meshtastic_File_Transfer and fixes many of its issues (use the rncp utility of RNS and get a more reliable easy to use utility)